Barnakghosh07/Ecommerce_Sales_Insights/README.md

 # Ecommerce_Sales_Insights
-It is an end to end ecommerce sales insight Power Bi Project,
+It is an end to end ecommerce sales insight Power Bi Project.